 The “Deutsche Bundesbank” specifically promotes students and young academics who stand out for their excellent theses that are closely related to the Bundesbank and its tasks.
 The “Deutsche Bundesbank” makes a generous budget available for this purpose every year!

-All bachelor- and master- as well as PhDtheses submitted between April 2020 and March 2021, related to the Bundesbank will be assessed by a selection committee.
-The best theses are then nominated to the Bundesbank for awards.
-The award presentation will take place in July this year by Ms Margarete Müller, President of the Regional Office of the “Deutsche Bundesbank” in North Rhine-Westphalia, as part of a guest lecture at our faculty.
+All bachelor- and master- as well as PhDtheses submitted between April 2020 and March 2021, related to the Bundesbank were assessed by a selection committee.
+The best theses were then nominated to the Bundesbank for awards.
+The award presentation took place on July 06 this year by Ms Margarete Müller, President of the Regional Office of the “Deutsche Bundesbank” in North Rhine-Westphalia, as part of a guest lecture at our faculty.
+The winners are

 Bachelor theses can be rewarded with € 1,000, master theses with € 1,500.
 Dissertations can be rewarded with € 3,000!